CUBRID/cubrid-manual/en/admin/control.rst

 Registering Java SP Server to cubrid service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you register javasp to CUBRID service, you can use the utilities of **cubrid service** to start, stop or check all the registered javasp processes at once.

-First, add **javasp** to the **service** parameter in the [**service**] section of the **cubrid.conf** file.
+- First, add **javasp** to the **service** parameter in the [**service**] section of the **cubrid.conf** file.
-Because a javasp server is dependent on the database, it shares the server property with database server in the [**service**] section.
-To register the javasp server for a database, add the database name at the server property.
+- Second, To register the javasp server for a database, add the name of the database to the server parameter in the [**service**] section.
+Note that it shares the server parameter with the database server. a javasp server is dependent on the database server that has the same database name.
-Finally, set **java_stored_procedure** as yes to enable starting the javasp server for the database.
+- Finally, set **java_stored_procedure** as yes to enable starting the javasp server for the database.

 The following example shows how to register javasp server as service in the **cubrid.conf** file.
 Both *demodb* and *testdb* are present in the server property, but only demodb with **java_stored_procedure** set to yes is started by the **cubrid service start** command.

 ::

     # cubrid.conf

     ...